LakshayD02/Temperature-Convertor/README.md

 ## Description

 This Temperature Converter provides an intuitive way to convert between Celsius, Fahrenheit, and Kelvin.
-Whether you're a student learning about temperature scales, a cook adapting a recipe, or just curious about the weather in another part of the world, this app offers a fast and reliable solution.
-It's designed for ease of use, with real-time conversion and a clean interface.

 ## Features